dgroomes/stackoverflow-look-back/README.md

 1. Scrape your votes data from <https://stackoverflow.com>
 1. Expand the votes data into posts data using <https://data.stackexchange.com>
-1. View, search and download a copy of the posts data
+1. View and search a copy of the posts data

 The source code is laid out in a directory structure that generally groups code by the execution context that the code runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.